 The fun-for-all traditions that take place strictly during São João Porto are something everyone should experience at least once in a lifetime.
 Let’s get a little more familiar with them so you can start getting excited for the amazing times ahead!
 Let’s do this!

 São João means being outside.
 The streets become the official venue and home to this incredible fiesta.
 During the long evening hours, small festivities and parties (known as ‘festarolas’) are held on every street corner throughout the city’s different neighborhoods.
 The ‘ruas’ of Porto fill with laughter, dancing and drinking as the sun goes down.
 Everyone is thrilled to bring in the summer with their loved ones to the tune of the best live music, and obviously the tastiest food.
-A typical menu for these festivities would be: sardines, different meats, and roasted peppers.
+A typical menu for these festivities would be: traditional Portuguese food like sardines, different meats, and roasted peppers.
 Oh and wine, all the wine!
 Just follow the cheerful sounds and the smell of barbeque and bonfires and you’ll find what you’re looking for!!
 Our tummies are already rrrrrubling just thinking about it!!

 A very important – and super cute – element of Porto’s São João festivities is the giving and receiving of ‘manjericos’.
 You kinda have to live it to really get it, which we hope you get the chance to!
 People decorate their homes and the streets with Porto’s typical small ‘manjerico’ (basil plants) plantpots.
 These ‘manjericos’ are usually dotted with tiny messages of love.
 In the olden days, youngsters used to give them to their partners as a token of their love.
 This is still a withstanding tradition to this day, which we think is pretty sweet!